wizard-nazim/NRT_PHASE_1/README.md

 # 🥤 NRT Vending Machine (C# Console App)🥨

-Welcome to the NRT Vending Machine!
+(Developed by Nazim, Ridhaa, Toufeeq)

 This simple console application simulates a vending machine experience using procedural programming in C#.
 No classes, no objects—just pure, unadulterated logic.
-Developed by Nazim, Ridhaa, Toufeeq
 ---

 ## 🚀 Features